-An overwhelming majority (97 percent) said they would continue their involvement in the church, and the same percentage said they would continue financial support through our transition.
+An overwhelming majority (95 percent) said they would continue their involvement in the church, and the same percentage said they would continue financial support through our transition.
+The majority (90 percent) indicate they will participate in or are seriously considering formation classes.
+Small group classes and studies experienced phenomenal growth during the pandemic, opening opportunities for more participation.
+Additionally, we see more people involved in all areas of ministry and outreach.

-We are readying ourselves for new challenges ahead.
+We are readying ourselves for new challenges.

 In this interim between rectors, we have been working on becoming a healthier, reconciled congregation - in mind and spirit.
-The good news is the Holy Cow Survey indicates that we have the will and the opportunity.
-The survey also shows that we are ready to learn and to listen to each other.
-To meet our present quarantine restrictions, we maintain an active online ministry of worship, Bible studies, prayer services and personal connections.
+The good news is, with God's guidance, we have the will and the resources.
+Our survey also shows that we are ready to learn and listen to each other.